-- (1) First-Class standing: The name of each student with First-Class standing in a minimum of 24 during Fall/Winter will be included on the Dean's List of Honours Students, published at the end of each academic year. - (2) Satisfactory standing: A student with at least satisfactory standing is academically eligible to continue studies at Augustana. - (3) Marginal standing: A student with marginal standing at the end of an academic term is not eligible to participate or to represent Augustana as an elected student government officer, student publication editor, intercollegiate athlete, member of a noncredit music or drama group, or Residence Assistant during the next term of studies.
-A student with marginal standing at the end of the Fall/Winter term will be placed on academic probation, and will be required to withdraw from Augustana at that time if he or she has previously had unsatisfactory or marginal standing at the end of any academic year at Augustana or has previously been required to withdraw from Augustana, another Faculty, or another postsecondary institution.
+- First-Class standing: The name of each student with First-Class standing in a minimum of 24 during Fall/Winter will be included on the Dean's List of Honours Students, published at the end of each academic year. - (2) Satisfactory standing: A student with at least satisfactory standing is academically eligible to continue studies at Augustana. - (3) Marginal standing: A student with marginal standing at the end of the Fall/Winter term will be placed on academic warning, and will be required to withdraw from Augustana at that time if he or she has previously had unsatisfactory or marginal standing at the end of any academic year at Augustana or has previously been required to withdraw from Augustana, another Faculty, or another postsecondary institution.

-Note: The implication of this policy is that a student on academic probation may clear that status in one of two ways: achieve satisfactory standing with a full course load in the next term, or withdraw from the institution for a period of not less than twelve months.
+Note: The implication of this policy is that a student on academic warning may clear that status by achieving satisfactory standing with a full course load in the next term.

-(4) Unsatisfactory standing: A student with unsatisfactory standing at the end of an academic term is not eligible to participate or to represent Augustana as an elected student government officer, student publication editor, intercollegiate athlete, member of a noncredit music or drama group, or Residence Assistant during the next term of studies.
-A student with unsatisfactory standing at the end of an academic year will be required to withdraw from Augustana at that time
+(4) Unsatisfactory standing: A student with unsatisfactory standing at the end of an academic year will be required to withdraw from Augustana at that time.